Convert single-tenant app to multitenant on Microsoft Entra ID

 knownClientApplications in its application manifest.
 For example:

-This is demonstrated in a multi-tier native client calling web API sample in the Related content section at the end of this article.
+This is demonstrated in a multitenant application sample.
 The following diagram provides an overview of consent for a multi-tier app registered in a single tenant.

 Multiple tiers in multiple tenants